-It's no secret that the British royal family does pretty much everything differently than the rest of us "normal" people do.
-They follow a set of guidelines for their every day life which affect everything from what they wear to how they can sit down to what they can and cannot eat when traveling.
-While these said to be more of a suggestion than a hard and fast rule, it's pretty clear that members of the royal family take them seriously regardless — just think about the way Meghan Markle's style changed when she married Prince Harry.
-Because these guidelines affect their whole lives, it makes sense that it affects their holiday season as well.
-There are some requirements for how the royals spend Christmas, but honestly, these sound more fun than restricting.
+It's no secret that the British royal family does pretty much everything differently than the rest of us.
+They follow a set of guidelines for their everyday life that affect everything from what they wear, to how they can sit down, and even what they can and cannot eat when travelling.
+While these are said to be more of a suggestion than hard and fast rules, it's pretty clear that members of the royal family take them seriously regardless — just think about the way Meghan Markle's style changed when she married Prince Harry.
+These guidelines impact their holiday season, too.
+There are some requirements for how the royals spend Christmas, but honestly, the 'rules' sound more fun than restricting.
 So, how does the royal family spend Christmas?